Skip to Main Content

 The Tenderloin's Larkin Street corridor has long functioned as one of San Francisco's most concentrated pockets of Southeast Asian food culture, and the bánh mì counter is its most democratic institution.
 Walk past 560 Larkin on a weekday morning and the evidence is immediate: a line that forms before the city's office workers have finished their first coffee, a counter moving at speed, and a transaction that rarely exceeds a few minutes from queue to bag.
 This is not the performative efficiency of a fast-casual chain.
 It is the operational logic of a format that has been refined over decades across Vietnamese immigrant communities from Houston to San Jose to this block.

-The bánh mì itself is a product of French colonial influence on Vietnamese food culture — the baguette adapted by Vietnamese bakers who lightened the crumb, thinned the crust, and filled it with combinations that owe nothing to Paris.
+The bánh mì itself is a product of French colonial influence on Vietnamese food culture, the baguette adapted by Vietnamese bakers who lightened the crumb, thinned the crust, and filled it with combinations that owe nothing to Paris.
 In cities with established Vietnamese communities, the counter format that serves these sandwiches operates on specific economic principles: high volume, low price, consistent quality, and zero theater.
-Saigon Sandwich at 560 Larkin executes that model with enough consistency to have earned recognition from one of North America's most data-driven cheap-eats tracking programs three years running.
+Saigon Sandwich at 560 Larkin executes that model with enough consistency to have earned recognition from Opinionated About Dining's Cheap Eats North America rankings three years running.

 What the Rankings Actually Say

 Opinionated About Dining's Cheap Eats rankings in North America are generated from aggregated scores by a network of serious eaters rather than a single critic's visit, which makes multi-year placement meaningful in a way that a single review is not.
 Saigon Sandwich appeared in the Recommended tier in 2023, moved to #249 in 2024, and registered at #313 in 2025.
 The 2025 number represents a relative position shift within a larger and more competitive list rather than a decline in quality, a distinction worth making given how the OAD methodology works.
-A Google rating of 4.6 across 1,475 reviews adds a separate data signal: that's a score sustained over a volume of ratings where statistical noise has been largely smoothed out.
+A Google rating of 4.6 across 1,555 reviews adds a separate data signal.

 For context on what those numbers mean in San Francisco's wider dining picture, consider that the city's prestige end runs through tasting-menu operations at the Lazy Bear and Atelier Crenn level, where the per-head spend is measured in hundreds of dollars and booking windows extend months out.
 The Vietnamese dining tradition in the city operates across a completely different register, from the mid-range ambition of places like The Slanted Door and Tamarine to the counter-service end where Saigon Sandwich sits.
 Recognition at the OAD level signals that this particular counter is operating above the baseline for its format category.